If there’s one thing I’ve learned in my years as a landlord, it’s that good returns follow good tenants.

 This can be a lot of questions to ask all up front, but it will give you the best sense of how qualified a tenant lead is from the start.

-Here’s what you need to keep in mind:
+Here’s what you need to remember:

-Fair Housing Laws on Tenant Screening
+Standard Housing Laws on Tenant Screening

 Requiring different information from different protected classes of applicants violates landlord Fair Housing laws.
 For instance, you cannot require a white applicant to provide a copy of a tax return and a Hispanic applicant a copy of his employer-provided W-2 form.
 You cannot inquire about religion or national origin.
 Also, in California, you cannot ask about immigration status or citizenship.

-You can prohibit pets generally and state this on an application, but if a prospective tenant has a letter from a doctor saying he requires a companion dog due to a mental health condition, you cannot deny tenancy or prohibit the dog.
-In summary, you cannot base any action or decision in the screening process on any aspect of an applicant’s membership in one of the protected classes.
+70% of renters in California have pets, but only 30% of rentals accept them.
+You can prohibit pets generally and state this on an application.
+However, suppose a prospective tenant has a letter from a doctor saying he requires a companion dog due to a mental health condition.
+In that case, you cannot deny tenancy or prohibit the dog.

 The Bottom Line